Social Impact

 “This year during COVID times, I started an Instagram account supporting women rights and speaking on human rights topics in the Middle East.
 My goal is to shed light on the growing gender equality movement in the Middle East covering topics such as toxic masculinity, relationships, the upbringing of children and mental health.
 Moreover, I started working as a cultural mediator for the European network for the work against perpetrators of gender-based violence, a project by the European Commission, and I will have my first webinar about this topic very soon.”

-– Mahmoud, Syrian language partner based in Germany
+– Mahmoud, Syrian Language Partner based in Germany

 Leila: Giving a voice to the voiceless